dchigarev/ir_on_sycl_example/sycl_external_example/README.md

 ; __CLANG_OFFLOAD_BUNDLE____END__ host-x86_64-unknown-linux-gnu
 ```
-3. For some reason, dpcpp compiler requires both versions of the kernels to be defined: the device and the host one, otherwise, it won't link the fat-binary.
-This requirement forces us to define dummy host functions that accord to the original kernel’s signatures, just to satisfy the linker. #TODO: find out why it's required to have both versions and find ways to get rid of it.
+3.	dpcpp compiler requires both versions of the kernel function to be defined: the device and the host one, otherwise it won't link the fat binary.
+This requirements comes from the ability of SYCL to execute kernels both at host and device, which forces us to define dummy host functions that accord to the original kernel’s signatures, just to satisfy the linker (we can define dummy host function as we won't call it) # TODO: is there a way to not compile host functions when we don't need it?
 ```llvm
 ; __CLANG_OFFLOAD_BUNDLE____START__ host-x86_64-unknown-linux-gnu
 target triple = "x86_64-unknown-linux-gnu"